dogoncouch/LogESP/README.md

 ### Installing Development Source
 Requirements: python 3.x, django >=2.0, git, pip.

 Note: This installation is intended for development, and trying out the software.
 Using the built-in Python Django web server is not recommended in real security operations environments.
+In production environments, LDSI should be configured by a professional with experience securing production servers.

-### Step 1
+#### Step 1
 - Download the release:
 ```
 git clone https://github.com/dogoncouch/ldsi.git
 ```

-### Step 2
+#### Step 2
 - Create a virtual environment and install django:
 ```
 virtualenv -p python3 ldsi_env